barrycug/vector-tiles-producer/README.rst

 What does this do?
 ------------------

-This should create vector tiles for a given area at chosen zoom levels.
+This creates vector tiles based on the mapnik proto for a given area at chosen zoom levels.
+The produced geometries are clipped at the limits of the tiles.

 Dependancies:
 -------------